Bloomberg Media Initiative Africa Financial Journalism Training Program (BMIA FJT)

 This interactive and hands-on program aims to enhance the skills and knowledge of media professionals to better serve the public interest as a critical part of continental development and progress.

-From 2015 to 2017, Phase 1 of the BMIA FJT program was implemented in Kenya, Nigeria, and South Africa.
-Over 500 journalists and mid-career professionals completed the six-month certificate program.
-The success of this phase led to the program’s expansion to include Ghana, Zambia, Tanzania, Côte d’Ivoire, and Senegal.
-From 2018 to 2024, the program has graduated 339 participants.
+From 2015 to 2017, Phase 1 of the Bloomberg Media Initiative Africa (BMIA) Financial Journalism Training (FJT) program was implemented in Kenya, Nigeria, and South Africa, where over 500 journalists and mid-career professionals completed the six-month certificate program.
+The program later expanded to Ghana, Zambia, Tanzania, Côte d’Ivoire, and Senegal, graduating an additional 339 participants between 2018 and 2024.
+Under Phase 3, the program was launched in Ethiopia in September 2024, attracting 1,499 applications across two intakes, with 114 delegates enrolled and 102 successfully graduating.

 2.jpg